 - Modbus direct (for TapNLink and TapNPass): allows to access any Modbus register (the address has to be passed as parameter).

 - SWD direct (for TapNLink): can access any address in the memory of a Cortex MCU based system.
 Permits to debug or program using the SWD port.

 The Tap answers commands sent by the mobile device so the connection sequence varies depending on the configuration, type of active channel (NFC / BLE) and the mobile's software.

 - Having an encryption key to make the communication confidential.

 We could summarize this goal by the following state machine:

-We always enter in the state machine as "anonymous login" without any active encryption.
-To reach the state 'Logged in + encryption", we can:
+We always enter the state machine with the "anonymous" login and without active encryption.
+To reach the state "Logged in + encryption" we can either:

-- With NFC, start by exchanging a hidden key that is used to authenticate.
+- Use NFC to start by exchanging a hidden key that is used to authenticate.

-But the most secure would be to do both: connecting with NFC to exchange a first random key that will be used for the overall SCRAM process.
-The goal of this dual strategy is to add and security to security (and complexity to complexity).
+The most secure method would be to do both: connect with NFC to exchange a first random key that is used by the SCRAM process.
+A solution "without encryption" is NOT recommended.

 - In green, actions made by the mobile device.